top of page

 Cannon Cliffs and Greenleaf Hut from Mt Lafayette.

-By now our legs were feeling the 4-miles uphill climb.
+At this point, our legs were feeling the effects of the 4-mile uphill climb.

 Mt Lafayette via Greenleaf Path.

-The last section of the trail had a grade of more than 30% and maxed out at 53%.
+The final part of the trail had a slope exceeding 30% and peaked at 53%.

 Mt Lafayette via Greenleaf Path.